Vlaams Belang: Immigration and minorities

 The Vlaams Belang official immigration policy has been slightly moderated from that of the former Vlaams Blok.
-In its new program, the party simply call for the repatriation of those immigrants who "reject, deny or combat" Flemish culture as well as certain European values, including freedom of expression and equality between men and women.
-Prominent members of the party, under which Filip Dewinter and Dries Van Langenhove, furthermore tap into the Great Replacement-theory, using the term omvolking (replacing-populating).
+After updating its platform, the party simply called for the repatriation of those immigrants who "reject, deny or combat" Flemish culture as well as certain European values, including freedom of expression and equality between men and women.
+In its current platform, the VB states that it supports immigrants who can assimilate into Flemish culture, but positions itself against mass immigration in Belgium, calling for tightened laws on family migration, a complete freeze on what it terms as non-essential immigration and expulsion of unemployed foreign nationals.

+In 2021, Vlaams Belang called for the formation of an "Agency for Remigration".

 The former Vlaams Blok was, according to political scientist Cas Mudde, only very rarely accused of anti-Semitism – and even then, it was strongly condemned by the party leadership.
-Accused of being anti-Muslim, the party favors the expulsion of all who opposed Western values and after the March, 2016 terrorist attacks in Brussels, called for closed borders.
+Accused of being anti-Muslim, the party favors the expulsion of all who opposed Western values and after the 2016 Brussels bombings, called for closed borders and a temporary stop to immigration.
 The party is also opposed to what it regards as lenient immigration policies and state multiculturalism forced on the Flemish region by the Belgian federal government and the European Union, arguing that such policies leave Flanders vulnerable to terrorism and have eroded Flemish culture.
-It is also states that immigrants must adapt to Flemish values and culture rather than Flanders having to change to adopt the cultures of migrants, and that immigrants who cannot adapt to Flemish culture or laws should be offered incentives to voluntarily repatriate themselves.
+It also states that immigrants must adapt to Flemish values and culture rather than Flanders having to change to adopt the cultures of migrants, and that immigrants who cannot adapt to Flemish culture or laws should be offered incentives to voluntarily repatriate themselves.
 The party also supports the expulsion of illegal immigrants and foreign residents with criminal records from Flanders.

-Currently the party sees itself as strongly pro-Israel, regarding Jews and Israelis as allies against radical Islam.
+Currently, the party is seen as anti-Islam, while being strongly pro-Israel, regarding Jews and Israelis as allies against radical Islam.
 Filip Dewinter, for example, has stated that women wearing the hijab have "effectively signed their contract for deportation."
-In Antwerp, sections of the city's large Jewish community actively support the party, as they feel threatened by the new wave of anti-Semitism from the growing Muslim population.
+Initially, members of Belgium's Jewish community boycotted the party due to the stigma of wartime collaborationism associated with Flemish nationalism and the fact the VB's Vlaams Blok predecessor contained founders who had collaborated with the Nazis.
+However, in Antwerp sections of the city's large Jewish community now actively support the party, as they feel threatened by the new wave of anti-Semitism from the growing Muslim population.
+The VB's list for the 2024 municipal elections in Antwerp includes a practicing Jewish candidate for the first time.
 In 2010, the party was part of a delegation to Israel (along with some other rightist parties), where they issued the "Jerusalem Declaration," which defended the right of Israel to exist and defend itself against terrorism.
 Israeli Deputy Minister Ayoob Kara in turn visited the party in Antwerp in 2011.
 In March 2014, a party mission headed by Dewinter visited Israel and met with Deputy Minister in the Prime Minister's Office Ofir Akunis. and Samaria Regional Council, Gershon Mesika and Yossi Dagan.